 What has been adjusted during phase one of reopening:

 - Guests who are ill are encouraged not to attend, please check your temperature before coming to the performance (CDC defines fever as 100.4 or higher).

 - Seating has been reduced, reallocated to be staggered, and sold in pairs.

-- Guests are required to wear masks as social distancing measures may be difficult to maintain, per the Governor’s order.
+- Guests are required to wear masks throughout the performance as social distancing measures may be difficult to maintain, per the Governor’s order.

 - All staff and ambassadors will wear masks and gloves and will be temperature checked before working.

 - Cleaning and sanitation regiments have been increased especially for high touch surfaces such as railings, seats, and door handles.

 - Building doors and seating will open 45 minutes prior to the performance.
 There is No entry prior to that time.
 Sitting and loitering in the lobby will not be available.